IvanM1903/IvanM1903/README.md

 - 🔭 I’m currently working on a new version of [My Own Portfolio](https://www.ivanpmartin.com)

-- 🌱 I’m currently learning Typescript and Spring framework to improve my knowledges on websites development
+- 🌱 I’m currently learning Typescript and Python to improve my knowledges on websites development